Awards – Due April 15

 Linda Lora Pugliese YAM Award

 Established to honor former President, Linda Pugliese, whose dedication to Youth Art Month was rewarded with the first National Claire Flanagan Grand Award.
-This award recognize a current county YAM chair or the leadership team who has done the most to increase support for quality art programs and exhibits through the medium of Youth Art Month.
+This award recognizes a current county YAM chair or the leadership team who has done the most to increase support for quality art programs and exhibits through the medium of Youth Art Month.
 This award will be presented at the AENJ conference.

 Lynn Dodson YAM Award of Excellence

 The Lynn Dodson Award of Excellence was established to honor Lynn Dodson who was the first New Jersey recipient of the Youth Art Month NAEA Award of Excellence.
-This award recognizes a county YAM chair, co-chair or an individual AENJ member who has demonstrated an outstanding support for Youth Art Month activities.
+This award recognizes a county YAM chair, co-chair, or an individual AENJ member who has demonstrated outstanding support for Youth Art Month activities.
 This award will be presented at the AENJ conference.

-Awards Procedures:
+Awards Procedures/Checklist:

 1. A completed nomination form.

-3. Two Letters of Support.
+2. Two Letters of Support.

-b) a presentation portfolio/notebook of activities
+2. a presentation portfolio/notebook of activities

-6. We strongly encourage candidates to submit a photo for public relations purposes.
+We strongly encourage candidates to submit a photo for public relations purposes.

 Questions?
 Contact awards@aenj.org